Vikash-1808/Paytm-style-App/README.md

 When you hover over the header section, dropdown menus appear with list items, similar to Paytm.

 When you click on the Sign In button, a QR code is displayed for login.

+React Icons are used to enhance the UI with visually appealing and consistent icons.

 Features